 Higher level or acute psychiatric care for youth is intended to be active but short-term treatment focusing on crisis stabilization, assessment, safety monitoring, and longer-term treatment planning.
 Though inpatient psychiatric hospitalization has been a level of care available to individuals for over a century, over time its structure has changed dramatically.
 Social, clinical, and economic factors have impacted the access, utilization, and outcome of acute and intensive care models.
 These treatment models now include a range of services including inpatient psychiatric hospitalization (IPH), partial hospitalization program (PHP), intensive outpatient program (IOP), and residential treatment facility (RTF) settings.
 These programs continue to evolve along with knowledge gained through research as well as system mandates and managed care.
 Given these factors, it is a critical time to formalize a special interest group focused on assessment, treatment, program development and implementation science, education and training, and administration in these treatment settings.
 Given the significant growth and change in these types of programs over time, and especially within the past decade the need for a special interest group to connect professionals in these settings has emerged.

 Membership in AIRS and the AIRS listserv is reserved for SCCAP members only.

-2021-2023 AIRS Board
+2023-2024 AIRS Board

-Chair-Elect: Alysha Thompson, PhD
+Chair: Alysha Thompson, PhD

 Treasurer: Jennifer Wolff, PhD

-Science Committee Co-Chairs: Michelle Patriquin, PhD, ABPP and Elizabeth Reynolds, PhD
+Science Committee Chair: Elizabeth Reynolds, PhD

 Join using the membership form below